BrandonHilde/Simulated-Internet-Example/README.md

 # Simulated Internet Example

-Implementation of this library: https://github.com/BrandonHilde/Simulated-Internet
+This is an implementation of the Simulated Internet library: https://github.com/BrandonHilde/Simulated-Internet